Skip to main content

 The script is already written for you:

-"Good — the trace caught that I'm not handling the empty case.
+"Good, the trace caught that I'm not handling the empty case.
 Let me add an early return on line 2 and re-trace."

 Three things happen when you do this:

-1. You demonstrated test discipline — finding bugs is the whole point of tracing.
+1. You demonstrated test discipline; finding bugs is the whole point of tracing.

-2. You owned the bug without apologizing — clean recovery.
+2. You owned the bug without apologizing: clean recovery.

-3. You re-verified the fix with a fresh trace — completing the loop.
+3. You re-verified the fix with a fresh trace, completing the loop.

 This is one of the highest-leverage moments in the interview.
 The candidates who self-catch a bug in the test pass routinely score higher than candidates whose first solution was correct but who skipped the test pass.
+When the bug is bigger than a one-liner (a wrong approach rather than a typo) the recovery is a different muscle, mapped in the guide on how to recover from a wrong solution mid-interview.

 Common bugs the test pass catches

 When you trace, expect one of these.
 The adversarial case exists specifically to surface them.
+If you want the broader catalog of patterns and the templates that go with them, the coding interview cheat sheet for 2026 collects them in one place.

 What to do after all three traces pass